alexgoodestudio/starter-thinkfulbnb/README.md

 ## Contact

-If you have any questions or need further clarification on the tasks, feel free to reach out.
+If you have any questions or need further information, feel free to reach out.

----

-Remember, you are doing an incredible job!
-Keep up the hard work, and never hesitate to reach out if you need support.
-"Success is not the key to happiness.
-Happiness is the key to success.
-If you love